 We can no longer blame our health "on the gods".
 We know that we can affect those health challenges simply by starting with proper diet and fluid intake (skipping the sugar drinks), exercise, fresh air, and a positive attitude (willingness to do something about it).

 So anytime you find yourself complaining about not feeling well, or being tired, ask yourself: What can I do about this?
 How can I take charge of my life so that I don't feel this way?
-The great thing is that we always know what to do.
+The great thing is that we always know what to do -- we simply need to ask the question of our Self, and then follow through on the insight and suggestions.

 I was speaking with someone the other day who hasn't been feeling well.
 When I suggested that they see a health practitioner to see what the problem was... my friend said that he knew what he needed to do, he just needed to do it -- he knew he needed to eat better, exercise, quit smoking, etc. etc..